PiOverFour/MPK-M2-editor/README.md

 A good way would be to use pip for the dependencies.
 ### Debian-based distributions
 ```
+  # Replace libjack-dev by libjack-jackd2-dev if using jackd2
   apt-get install build-essential python3-dev python3-pip libasound2-dev libjack-dev
   pip3 install -r requirements.txt
 ```